researchart/rose6icse/submissions/reusable/junwenyang/README.md

   4. The environment to run the scripts.

-  With the provided materials, the docker image enables reviewers to reproduce all the results presented in our paper `main-278 Managing data constraints in database-backed web applications`.
+  With the provided materials, the reviewers can reproduce all the results presented in our paper `main-278` Managing data constraints in database-backed web applications`.

 ### The open science framework [project](https://osf.io/yaefh/) with DOI: `10.17605/OSF.IO/YAEFH`  for availability.